ambrosus/ambrosus-nop/README.md

 [![Build Status](https://travis-ci.com/ambrosus/ambrosus-nop.svg?token=3AeQ6aqcxJ7ZUnsz6KJt&branch=master)](https://travis-ci.com/ambrosus/ambrosus-nop)

 # The Ambrosus Node Onboarding Package
-NOP is command-line tool making it easier for Ambrosus Masternodes operators to register, onboard and operate new nodes on AMB-NET (Apollo, Atlas and Hermes nodes).
+The Ambrosus Node Onboarding Package (NOP) is a command-line tool which makes it easier for Ambrosus Masternodes operators to register, onboard and operate new nodes on AMB-NET (Apollo, Atlas and Hermes nodes).

 **ATTENTION:** Although anyone will be able to setup a virtual environment and run NOP, the last step (running the masternode application) will require your node to have been whitelisted.
 For this, you must have first [applied via our official form](http://tech.ambrosus.com/apply) and then be formally invited to join an onboarding wave per email.
 Sending us your whitelisting details before you have applied and been invited will simply be ignored at this stage.